Splode/hackwild/_posts/2020-06-03-event-handling-techniques.md

 Using ES6 classes, we can have our `Timer` class implement this interface by extending the `EventTarget` class.
 Note that because our class extends the `EventTarget` class, we need to call `super()` in the constructor.

 We'll define the `'complete'` event as a property.
-EventTarget works with the `Event` interface, so we'll initialize it as a new Event, passing in the event name.
+EventTarget works with the `Event` interface, so we'll initialize this property as a new Event, passing in the event name.

-In the start method after the timeout completes, we'll fire the 'complete' event using the `dispatchEvent` method, passing in the `_complete` property.
+In the `start` method after the timeout completes, we'll fire the 'complete' event using the `dispatchEvent` method, passing in the `_complete` property.
 The `dispatchEvent` method is available on the `EventTarget` class and takes a single `Event` argument.

 ```ts
 // Timer.ts